 What did SNH do with our information?
 The fact that we had to keep sending warnings to SNH year after year shows that little, but probably nothing, was done.

-This seems to be supported by the fact that when SNH was confronted with the accusation that they had done nothing to protect the site, they could only produce two points of action, and none of these were a response to our warnings:
+This seems to be supported by the fact that when SNH was confronted with the accusation that they had done nothing to protect the site, they could only produce two points of action:

-Based on the above, it seems that SNH/NCC undertook action once an institution like the National Museums of Scotland (NMS) reported to them about Edinger.
+Based on the above, it seems that SNH/NCC undertook action only once an institution like the National Museums of Scotland (NMS) warned them.
 In both cases the NMS warnings to SNH/NCC originated from us and were relayed by the NMS.
 It is remarkable that SNH ignored our warnings as we frequented the site perhaps more than any other permit holder.

 As for what SNH actually did in response to NMS warnings about Edinger; it was clearly ineffective.
 After more than four years of warnings Edinger hadn’t as much as bumped into an SNH ‘officer’.
 This is especially odd because Edinger was present during nearly every holiday period.
 His return to the site became predictable, and SNH was informed when he was to be expected.
 Even then no attempt to intercept him was made.